 Part III is something every public speaker should have - a Speaking Request Intake Form.
 If you already have your own, use this list to see if you have everything.
+You can also grab my form here.

 If you don't have one, you can make your own form using the 8 areas I have identified for intake that will help you shine as a speaker.
 Be sure to gather this information (ask the host/organizer) when you receive your request to speak.